dmachard/go-dnscollector/doc/collectors.md

 ### TZSP

-This collector receives TZSP packets that contain a full DNS packet, meaning Ethernet, IPv4/IPv6, UDP, then DNS.
+This collector receives TZSP (TaZmen Sniffer Protocol) packets that contain a full DNS packet, meaning Ethernet, IPv4/IPv6, UDP, then DNS.
 Its primary purpose is to suppport DNS packet capture from Mikrotik brand devices.
 These devices allow cloning of packets and sending them via TZSP to remote hosts.

 Options:
 - `listen-ip`: (string) listen on ip
 - `listen-port`: (integer) listening on port
-- `drop-queries`: (boolean) drop all queries
-- `drop-replies`: (boolean) drop all replies
 - `cache-support`: (boolean) disable or enable the cache dns to compute latency between queries and replies
 - `query-timeout`: (integer) in second, max time to keep the query record in memory